 Applicants must be prepared to support the Catholic ethos of the College and contribute to the faith life of the College.

-On appointment successful applicants will be required to provide WACOT Registration, a Working with Children Check, available from Australia Post offices or www.austpost.com.au/workingwithchildren, and details of completed Accreditation.
+On appointment successful applicants will be required to provide Teachers Registration Board of WA Registration, a Working with Children Check, available from Australia Post offices or www.austpost.com.au/workingwithchildren, and details of completed Accreditation.